waibazen/employee-churn-analysis-prediction/README.md

 I tried two different models:

---Logistic Regression – Baseline for the model --Random Forest – without feature engineering the data, I thought that this would be a good fit.
+A)Logistic Regression – Baseline for the model B)Random Forest – without feature engineering the data, I thought that this would be a good fit.

 # Model performance
 The Random Forest model r outperformed the logistic regression on the test and validation sets based on our business rule:

-1.Random Forest :
+1. Random Forest :
---Accuracy = 0.86,Precision =0.36, Recall=0.73
+Accuracy = 0.86,Precision =0.36, Recall=0.73
-2.Logistic Regression:
+2. Logistic Regression:
---Accuracy = 0.75,Precision =0.80, Recall=0.17
+Accuracy = 0.75,Precision =0.80, Recall=0.17